GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 #### Creating GCS Bucket

-In 'IAM & Admin' section on GCP, we first create a Service Account.
+In `IAM & Admin` section on GCP, we first create a Service Account.
 Then we grant permissions / roles to administer BigQuery, Storage and Compute Engine resources with this Service Account.

 Next we create a new key in json type.
 Once we've downloaded the json file with it, copy and paste its content into a json file, and store it in a directory inside your main project's Terraform folder.
 N.b: Make sure to add this folder into your `.gitignore` amongst other files with sensitive information.